-Are you frustrated by the amount of clothing you have cluttering up your closet and dresser?
+Are you frustrated by the amount of seasonal clothing you have cluttering up your closet and dresser?
 Your clothing is seasonal and items out of season shouldn’t be taking up extra space in your living area.
 Instead, pack these items away and keep them in a storage unit, like one at Just Store It!, until you need again next season.
-Learn more about organizing and storing your seasonal clothing to make retrieving them later easy, and to give yourself more closet and dresser space.
+Learn more about organizing and storing your seasonal clothing in storage units to make retrieving them later easy, and to give yourself more closet and dresser space.

 Beat The Stink

-Mend And Maintain
+Mend And Maintain Your Seasonal Clothes

-Opt For Climate Control
+Opt For Climate Control Storage Units

 You don’t hear that suggestion much anymore, but choosing plastic storage bins over cardboard boxes will save your clothing and make finding the right boxes of clothes later much easier.
 This is because cardboard boxes can actually damage your more delicate clothing items over time, and cardboard is easier for bugs and other pests to get through and damage your clothing.
 Plastic, on the other hand, is more solid and gentler on your clothing.
 It’s also a good idea to use clear plastic bins because you’ll be able to see the contents inside of them.